-2.6.2 SC 5.2 Industrial Production increase
+2.8.2 SC 7.2 Industrial Production increase

-similar to the agricultural production, industrial production increase assessment is also an indirect and qualitative assessment.
+Similar to the agricultural production, industrial production increase assessment is also an indirect and qualitative assessment.
 The number of industrial production establishments directly connected to the road is a key indicator of the road's performance.
 An approximate volume of goods vehicles carrying industrial products via the subject road also indicates its importance and impact on the increase in industrial productivity of the region.
 Better connectivity is a key driving factor for industrial productivity and development in an area, hence is directly associated with the performance of a road in the same regard.

-5.1.1 overall increase in Industrial production in the surrounding community owing to the road in past 5 years: From market survey this information is collected.
+7.2.1 Overall increase in Industrial production in the surrounding community owing to the road in past 5 years: From market survey this information is collected.
 This is an indirect and approximate measurement, for which the following scale or score is proposed I

 - Low increase, score 1

 - mid increase, score 2

 - high increase, score 3

+- very high increase, score 4

-5.1.2 % goods vehicle for Industrial goods on the road: The approximate share of the % of goods for Industrial products is assessed based on the market survey.
+7.2.2 Increase in no. of goods vehicles for industrial goods on the road: The approximate increase of the of goods vehicle for Industrial products is assessed based on the market survey.
 This is an indicative parameter to roughly understand the impact of the road on Industrial goods transport.
-Measure unit is percentage.
+Increase is measured in the following scale for scoring.